exasol/virtual-schema-common-document-files/doc/user_guide/user_guide.md

 # Document Types

 This Virtual Schema implements support for different document types (JSON, JSON-Lines, ...).
-Don't confuse that with the different data source specific dialects.
+Don't mix it up with the data source specific dialects.
 Each dialect implements a different file provider (S3, BucketFS, ...).
 With each of these dialects, you define mappings for the different data types listed here.